Tumu Crisis: Consequences

 The Tumu Crisis sparked a major reorganization of Ming authorities and the military, which ultimately contributed to the relative stability of the Ming dynasty for the remainder of the 15th century.
 Although the initial impact of losing the battle and capturing the emperor was significant, the fortified cities were able to hold their ground against the Mongols, preventing them from permanently occupying any territory.
 There were no territorial changes, and relations between the two sides returned to their previous state after a few months.
 The Mongols' main objective was not to gain territory, but rather to establish stable trade relations with China.
-As a result, Esen quickly established positive relations with the Ming dynasty following the battle.
+Esen quickly established positive relations with the Ming dynasty following the battle.
 His failure to make significant gains led to widespread criticism in Mongolia and weakened his authority.
 In 1453, he declared himself Khan, but was murdered just two years later.